frostyflame81/churchsuite-heatmiser/README.md

 * **Remote Heatmiser neo Hubs:** If you need to control Heatmiser neo hubs on a remote network (e.g., in a separate building), you will need to:
     * Configure your router at the remote location to forward port 4243 (the default Heatmiser neo port) to the internal IP address of the Heatmiser neo hub.
     * Use a Dynamic DNS service (e.g., DuckDNS, No-IP) to provide a stable hostname for the remote network's public IP address.
+    * You will also need your heatmiser system to be using a 7-day program with 6 comfort zones, the software will fail if this configuration is not present.
+Please note, changing this setting on your heatmiser app will delete all current programs so please be aware.

 ## Installation and Setup